Saturday & Sunday Courses

 Weekend Enrichment Programs at Center for Talent Development (CTD) offer challenging and enriching courses for academically talented students age 4 through grade 9.
 Our courses in mathematics, science, technology, English & writing, and social science engage students during eight Saturdays OR eight Sundays in the fall and winter and a six-week term in the spring.
 Our research-driven courses, outstanding instruction and the camaraderie of learning with like-minded peers make our weekend programs the place to be!

-The application for our Fall Session will open early in August!
+The application for our Fall Session is NOW OPEN!

 Saturday & Sunday Enrichment Programs

 Why participate in the Weekend Enrichment Programs?
 The Saturday & Sunday Enrichment Programs:

 - Provide challenging accelerated courses with admissions score criteria.

 - Present opportunities to delve deeper into a single topic and to develop an advantage in one’s area of strength.

 - Focus on the whole family, offering parent education workshops that address the social-emotional development of gifted learners.

 New for Fall 2016!
 CTD has partnered with Rush NeuroBehavioral Center for a series on Navigating the Complex Cognitive and Emotional Needs of a Gifted Child.
 We hope you will join us for these free seminars!
 View the schedule for these fall dates